Comedy Therapy

 Tuesdays, 6:00-8:00pm

-Group Make-Up: 4-7 people with similar goals.
-This group is the best fit for people struggling with a mild to moderate amount of anxiety and/or depression.
-We really strive to create cohesive groups!
+Group Make-Up: 6-8 people with similar goals.
+This group is the best fit for people struggling with a mild to moderate amount of anxiety.
+We really strive to create cohesive groups.

-Cost: To be sustainable, the cost is $80 per 2-hour session.
-We don’t accept insurance, but we can provide a Superbill for you to submit to your insurance company directly for reimbursement.
+Cost: To be sustainable, the cost is $80 per 2-hour session ($800 total).
+We don’t currently accept insurance, but we can provide a Superbill for you to submit to your insurance company directly for reimbursement.
 We offer a discount for anyone with Medicaid.
+We are in the process of becoming credentialed with most major insurance companies, but it can take some time.

 “I always felt nervous to go but felt like something had been released after each session.